-- If you are newly diagnosed with early-stage localized prostate cancer that is not appropriate for an active surveillance approach, and you have a long life expectancy.
-For men in this clinical state, radical prostatectomy alone can often eliminate the cancer.
+- You’re newly diagnosed with early-stage, localized prostate cancer for which active surveillance is not an appropriate approach, and you have a long life expectancy.
+For men in this situation, radical prostatectomy alone can often eliminate the cancer.

-- If you have a rising PSA level after initial treatment with focal therapy — indicating that the cancer was not completely eliminated.
+- You have a rising PSA level after initial treatment with focal therapy, indicating that the cancer wasn’t completely eliminated.

-- If you have a more advanced tumor that could safely be removed surgically.
-In these cases, radical prostatectomy is often performed in combination with other treatment approaches.
+- You have a more advanced tumor that could safely be removed with surgery.
+In this situation, we often perform radical prostatectomy in combination with other treatment approaches.

-- If you experience recurrent prostate cancer after you have received radiation therapy.
-In this circumstance, you may be a candidate for another type of surgery called salvage radical prostatectomy.
+If your cancer returns after you’ve received radiation therapy, you may do better with a type of surgery called salvage radical prostatectomy.

-Radical prostatectomy is a complex procedure that requires a high level of technical precision.
-The prostate is surrounded by nerves and structures that are important for urination and sexual function, and so care must be taken to minimize injury that can lead to side effects such as incontinence and erectile dysfunction.
-Technical refinements in radical prostatectomy have dramatically reduced the incidence of these complications in the last 25 years.
+Radical prostatectomy is complex and requires a high level of technical precision.
+The prostate is surrounded by nerves and structures that are important to your ability to have normal urinary and sexual function.
+We take extreme care to minimize injury that can lead to side effects, such as incontinence (the involuntary loss of urine) and erectile dysfunction.

 Minimally Invasive Surgical Options

-In minimally invasive surgical procedures, several small incisions are made in the abdominal wall.
-These allow the insertion of a tiny, lighted telescopic camera called a laparoscope, along with specially designed surgical instruments that a surgeon uses to perform the procedure.
+In minimally invasive surgical procedures, we make several small incisions in your abdomen and insert a tiny, lighted telescopic camera called a laparoscope, along with specially designed surgical instruments that a surgeon uses to perform the operation.

-When you have minimally invasive surgery you are likely to have less postoperative discomfort and a faster recovery than with a traditional open surgical approach.
+When you have minimally invasive surgery, you’re likely to have less discomfort after the procedure and a faster recovery than with a traditional open surgical approach, in which incisions are larger and more extensive.
 Many men who have their prostates removed in a minimally invasive operation are able to return home the following day.

-Many of our surgeons routinely use a minimally invasive procedure called robot-assisted laparoscopic prostatectomy.
+Many of our surgeons use robot-assisted laparoscopic prostatectomy.
 This sophisticated surgical tool offers much finer precision than is possible with any other surgical technique.

-Using a device called the da Vinci® Surgical System, the surgeon performs the operation while seated at a console that has a viewing screen as well as hand, finger, and foot controls.
+Using a device called the da Vinci® Surgical System, a surgeon performs the operation while seated at a console that has a viewing screen as well as hand, finger, and foot controls.
 The screen projects a three-dimensional image, magnified tenfold, of the prostate and the surrounding area.
-This allows a surgeon to view the surgical site in exquisite anatomical detail.
+This allows the surgeon to view the surgical site in exquisite detail.
 The robot then translates the surgeon’s hand, wrist, and finger movements into real-time movements of the instruments inside the patient.

-Another minimally invasive technique is laparoscopic radical prostatectomy.
-A thin lighted tube with a camera at its tip (called a laparoscope) is inserted through a small incision in the abdomen.
-The camera projects a magnified, high-definition image of the surgical area onto a screen.
+In laparoscopic radical prostatectomy, a surgeon inserts a laparoscope through a small incision in the abdomen.
+The camera projects a magnified, high-definition image of the surgical area on a screen.
 Using the projected image as a guide, the surgeon removes the prostate, seminal vesicles, and lymph nodes with specialized surgical instruments.